 When can I return to normal activity?

 VenaSeal is designed to reduce recovery time.
-You doctor will work with you to let you know when you can return to normal activity however most patients return to normal activity immediately after the procedure.
+You doctor will work with you to let you know when you can return to normal activity however most patients return to daily activities immediately after the procedure.

 Will I have bruising after the VenaSeal procedure?